 The combination cures the infection by reducing the bacterial load in the endometrium.
 Lugol’s Iodine, being mild irritant increases the inflammatory response and cures the infection.
 From the present study, it was concluded that intrauterine Lugol’s Iodine (1:40 dilution) is an effective treatment for cattle with endometritis.

+YOUR RESULTS SHOULD BE JUSTIFIED BY USING ANY STATICTICAL TEST LIKE INDEPENDENT SAMPLE T TEST

 References